Ultimate Guide to Social Work Careers UK

 Ultimate Guide for Social Workers - Education

-To work in the UK, you will typically need to complete a social work degree accredited by Social Work England (SWE).
 The most common route is to obtain a Bachelor of Social Work (BSW) degree, which usually takes three years to complete.
 Alternatively, individuals with a relevant undergraduate degree can pursue a Master’s in Social Work (MSW), which generally takes two years and is suitable for those looking to enter the field with a postgraduate qualification.

 Postgraduate Qualifications